grafana/grafana/docs/sources/datasources/influxdb/configure-influxdb-data-source/_index.md

 **TLS/SSL auth details:**

-TLS/SSL certificates are encrypted and stared int he Grafana database.
+TLS/SSL certificates are encrypted and stared in the Grafana database.

 - **CA cert** - If you toggle **With CA cert** add your self-signed cert here.
 - **Server name** - Name of the server.
 Example: server1.domain.com